dr4ke616/MMM-Voice-Control/README.md

 Its quiet simple to add more custom commands.

 - Add the extra needed local values to any of the files in the `MMM-Voice-Control/translations/`.
 - The behaviour can then be defined in the `MMM-Voice-Control/commands.js` file.
+It is recommended to interface with other modules using Smart Mirror's default alert module.